lock3r-network/lock3r.network/ReadMe.md

 These interfaces can be broken down into two types, no risk delta (something like ```update(address,address)``` in uniquote, which needs to be executed, but not risk to execution), and ```harvest()``` in yearn, which can be exploited by malicious actors by front-running deposits.

-For no, or low risk executions, you can simply call ```Lock3r.isKeeper(msg.sender)``` which will let you know if the given actor is a keeper in the network.
+For no, or low risk executions, you can simply call ```Lock3r.isLocker(msg.sender)``` which will let you know if the given actor is a locker in the network.

-For high, sensitive, or critical risk executions, you can specify a minimum bond, minimum jobs completed, and minimum Keeper age required to execute this function.
-Based on these 3 limits you can define your own trust ratio on these keepers.
+For high, sensitive, or critical risk executions, you can specify a minimum bond, minimum jobs completed, and minimum locker age required to execute this function.
+Based on these 3 limits you can define your own trust ratio on these lockers.

 So a function definition would look as follows;
 ```
 function execute() external {
-  require(Lock3r.isKeeper(msg.sender), "Lock3r not allowed");
+  require(Lock3r.isLocker(msg.sender), "Lock3r not allowed");
 }
 ```

-At the end of the call, you simply need to call ```workReceipt(address,uint)``` to finalize the execution for the keeper network.
-In the call you specify the keeper being rewarded, and the amount of KPR you would like to award them with.
+At the end of the call, you simply need to call ```workReceipt(address,uint)``` to finalize the execution for the locker network.
+In the call you specify the locker being rewarded, and the amount of KPR you would like to award them with.
 This is variable based on what you deem is a fair reward for the work executed.

 Example Lock3rJob